Easy Handmade : How to Make a Felted Wool Ball Garland

-Then, on Wednesday evening, with my essential oil diffuser gently scenting the living room with the aroma of cinnamon and cloves, and with a glass of red wine at my side, I stung them together on a piece of yarn.
+Then, on Wednesday evening, while my essential oil diffuser gently scented the living room with the aroma of cinnamon and cloves, and with a glass of red wine at my side, I strung them together on a piece of yarn.
 It was one of the most comforting crafting experiences ever, and easy enough for most anyone to do.
 Poking that darning needle through those balls was oh so satisfying and the texture was delightful to the touch.
 I had three garlands finished in 45 minutes, making this a perfect relaxing time-out from a busy day, which yielded something to be enjoyed for years.

 Have I succeeded in encouraging you to give it a go yet?

-Perhaps knowing that right now and extending through until Sunday, Michaels has one of their 55% off one item coupons up with further inspire you.
+Perhaps knowing that right now and extending through until Sunday, Michaels has one of their 55% off one item coupons up will further inspire you.
 You just need to set up an account to access it and show the coupon to them on your phone when you pay.
-If you can't make it over this weekend though, they always have a coupon up, usually for 40% off one "non-sale" item, but often for 50% off and sometimes for 55% off.
-(I'm in no way sponsored by Michaels to tell you this.
-I just go there all the time for various crafting supplies and have gotten to know how they work.)
+If you can’t make it over this weekend though, they always have a coupon up, usually for 40% off one “non-sale” item, but often for 50% off and sometimes for 55% off.
+(I’m in no way sponsored by Michaels to tell you this.
+I just go there regularly for various crafting supplies and have gotten to know how they work.)

 If you live in downtown Toronto, there’s a store at Richmond and John.
 These balls are found on the second floor at the end of the row, near the yarn and just past the jewellery making things.
 As far as I know they only come in this colour-way.
 The pure wool felted balls come from Kathmandu, Nepal and each bag contains 115 pieces, in two sizes.
 As mentioned, I’ve never tried “needle felting” but these are called “embellishments” for that craft.
 I think you’re supposed to use a special needle and connect and shape them together to make figures.